mdsimon2/RPi-CamillaDSP/README.md

 ssh username@hostname
 ```

 Update / upgrade RPi and install necessary tools and dependencies.
-This will install pycamilladsp and pycamilladsp-plot in a virtual environment, this is a change from previous versions of this tutorial.
+This will install pycamilladsp and pycamilladsp-plot in a virtual environment, this is a change from previous versions of this tutorial and requires an update to camillagui.service.

 ```
 sudo apt update